Headliner (TV programme)

 Headliner (頭條新聞) was a Hong Kong television program produced by RTHK that airs on RTHK TV 31 which satires current affairs in Hong Kong, mainland China and the rest of the world.
 It first aired on 4 April 1989.

 The show contains satirical sketches with self-referential humour, along with segments of news clips paired with music (Cantopop in particular), and content from guest contributors.
 A radio version of the show was briefly aired during the 1990s.

-Headliner, being critical of the government in Hong Kong, was suspended indefinitely in May 2020 after the Communications Authority warned the broadcaster for "insulting" the police force in an episode aired on 14 February.
+Headliner, being critical of the government of Hong Kong, was suspended indefinitely in May 2020 after the Communications Authority warned the broadcaster for "insulting" the police force in an episode aired on 14 February.
 RTHK says they will suspend the production of Headliner after this season was completed, the last episode was broadcast on 19 June.

 Incidents

 Tung Chee-hwa comment

 In October 2001, Tung Chee-hwa, the first Chief Executive of Hong Kong, commented that Headliner is "bad-taste production" after an episode aired on 13 October 2001 linked his administration to the Taliban.
 Chinese state newspapers People's Daily and Ta Kung Pao also criticised the programme and RTHK for being "anti-Tung".